 Family Support Committee helps Habitat families become responsible homeowners, become engaged members of a neighborhood, and become self-sufficient by providing appropriate education, resources, support and encouragement.
 Committee members assist partner families who have fallen behind on sweat equity hours or other requirements of the Habitat program prior to becoming a homeowner.
 An initial 1 hour training will be provided to all committee members.
 Continued contact with the family services director will support the committee member during the course of their commitment.
 Time commitment of approximately 2 hours per month

-Finance Committee supports the Finance Director in monitoring the fiscal operation of Dayton Habitat and planning for its future.
+Finance Committee supports the Finance Director in monitoring the fiscal operation of Habitat of Greater Dayton and planning for its future.
 Members include active and retired business people, including accountants, lawyers, insurance specialists, bankers, and corporate executives.
 Time commitment of 3-6 hours per month.